 The laws and regulations governing the procurement of goods and services by the U.S. government provide procedures by which other bidders and other interested parties may challenge the award of a government contract.
 If we are awarded a government contract, such challenges or protests could be filed even if there are not any valid legal grounds on which to base the protest.
 If any such protests are filed, the government agency may decide to suspend our performance under the contract while such protests are being considered by the GAO or the applicable federal court, thus potentially delaying delivery of goods and services and payment.
 In addition, we could be forced to expend considerable funds to defend any potential award.
 If a protest is successful, the government may be ordered to terminate our contract and reselect bids.
 The government could even be directed to award a potential contract to one of the other bidders.
-A recent example is the protest filed by a third-party bidder with the GAO challenging the decision of the DHHS to eliminate that bidder from further consideration under the solicitation for an rPA vaccine for the Strategic National Stockpile (RFP-BARDA-08-15), a result of which was a delay to the contract award date under this solicitation.
+For example, in March 2010 a third-party filed a bid protest with the GAO challenging the February 2010 decision of the HHS to modify its existing research and development contract with us for the development of SparVax TM .
+On March 19, 2010 HHS suspended performance under the modification pursuant to the automatic stay provisions of the FAR, pending a decision by the GAO on the protest.
+A ruling on the protest is expected no later than May 7, 2010.
+We have intervened in the protest and will likely have to expend considerable effort and funds to defend the contract modification.
+Further, there can be no assurances that the GAO will not sustain the protest, which could then result in termination and re-bidding of the modification and have a material adverse effect on our financial condition and operations.